Associate Director, Sustainability Manager

 Thanks to the survey, Celeste identified that there is a real interest amongst Coutts’ employees to participate in field activities, but many people didn’t understand the company’s volunteering policies and generous volunteering allowance available to them.

 With these insights in mind, Celeste made an effort to debunk a number of myths that people had surrounding volunteering including sharing that fact that you don’t need to take a full day off to participate.
 By educating their employees on internal policies, such as volunteering in blocks of time that easily fit into busy schedules, their team was able to give their employees the confidence to approach acts of service despite their limited time.

 “I think the Benevity platform is really good for spreading information about our policy.
-One of the functionalities I love is that it ticks down your volunteering allowance in hours, making it more simple to understand.
-And the way that I’ve been positioning it is that you don’t have to spend all day volunteering.
-You can split it out into half the day volunteering then half the day as a team social, which is a great way to bond with your teammates outside the office.
-It’s nice to do something a little bit different where you can feel like we’re doing something positive for society.”Celeste Leverton – Associate Director, Sustainability Manager at Coutts
+One of the functionalities I love is that it ticks down your volunteering allowance in hours, making it more simple to understand.”Celeste Leverton – Associate Director, Sustainability Manager at Coutts

 This was also communicated with the help of executive and senior leadership team members who led by example by participating in volunteering hours themselves.
 This top-down approach demonstrates to all employees that if leadership can make time, then so can each individual at the company.